 The Association takes multiple profile readings at three profile stations in the reservoir and has a temperature data-logger set at site 40 to determine temperature compliance.
-Figure 28 shows temperature standards and the monthly sampling compliance record for Bear Creek Reservoir.
+Figure 29 shows temperature standards and the monthly sampling compliance record for Bear Creek Reservoir.
 The temperature probe string at site 40 measures temperature in the top 2m of the water column (-1/2m, -1m, -1.5m, and 2m).
 Table 17 summarizes the temperature record for the probes.
-The reservoir had 86 daily maximum temperature exceedances in 2018 during the warm season.
-There were 32 exceedances in the warm season for the weekly average temperature.
+The reservoir had no daily maximum (DM) or weekly average (WAT) temperature exceedances in 2019 during the warm season.